 It’s fairly easy to spice up your regular cup of coffee; combine it with a spice of your choice and add it to your coffeemaker.
 It works with a French press, Moka pot, drip coffeemaker, Turkish/cowboy style methods, Chemex, and pour-over method.
-However, the blend may clog filter basket of an electric espresso maker, so I don’t recommend using spices for this specific coffeemaker.
+However, the blend may clog the filter basket of an espresso machine, so I don’t recommend using spices for this specific coffeemaker.
 Other brewing methods are better.

-The best way to prepare the mix is to combine coffee beans with spices, grind it in the burr grinder, and use it right away.
+The best way to prepare the mix is to combine coffee beans with spices, grind them in the burr grinder, and use it right away.
 Additionally, you can also spice up the milk and add an extra boost!

 Winter Latte Drinks